 - Finding a long-term solution

 - Lodging a new consent with GWRC

-- Fixing pipes to improve the inflow and infiltration into the
+- Fixing pipes to improve the inflow and infiltration into the pipe network

 collected both to pay the interest cost (reflected in operation costs) and to accumulate in a Reserve to pay the principal portion of the loan at the end of the life of the associated asset.
-Some large capital expenditure items have been funded through new debt in this LTP and includes: pipe network network.
+Some large capital expenditure items have been funded through new debt in this LTP and include: Featherston Wastewater Treatment Plant - upgrading will remain in its existing location.

-Treatment plant upgrades

-The priority of expenditure will be given to the consent process and the network renewals.
-This cost will be required irrespective of the final solution.
-For the purposes of this consultation it has been assumed that the treatment plant will remain in its existing location.
-Upgrades to the existing treatment plant will only take place if this remains the case.
-It is likely we will need to consult on a refreshed LTP once we know the cost of the longterm solution as this may have a significant impact on the budgets and levels of service outlined in this LTP.
+plant will only take place if this

+Upgrades to the existing treatment

+remains the case.
+It is likely we will

+need to consult on a refreshed LTP

+once we know the cost of the long-

+term solution as this may have a

+and levels of service outlined in

+this LTP.

+significant impact on the budgets

-One of the big challenges we
+One of the big challenges we have